t-charura/yt-quick-insights/README.md

 - Requires an OpenAI API key for operation.
 - May not capture visual information or context that isn't described in the audio.
 - Only OpenAI LLMs are supported at this time.

+## Known Issues
+* The YouTube transcript download feature does not work when using a VPN (tested with NordVPN).
+  * For more details, refer to this [issue thread](https://github.com/jdepoix/youtube-transcript-api/issues/303).

 ## Roadmap